pubky/mainline/docs/censorship-resistance.md

 If we store data in all nodes until `edk` (the expected distance of the first 2 nodes in this example), we would store the data at at least 2 honest nodes.

 Because the nature of the DHT queries, we should expect to get a response from at least one of these honest nodes as we query closer and closer nodes to the target info hash.

+#### Minimum number of unique subnets with 6 bits prefix.

+An extreme, and unlikely, but possible way to defeat our `edk` approach to detect vertical sybil attacks, is to DDoS all the honest nodes and replace them with enough nodes owned by the attacker.

+To find enough nodes to replace the nodes until `edk` the attacker needs ~4 `/8` blocks, or a single `/6` block.

+However, we can make this much more expensive, by keeping track of the number of unique `6 bit prefixes` in each GET query response, and store data to enough nodes that have enough unique prefixes to match the average from previous queries.

+At the time of writing, this usually means the attacker needs to control up to 12 `/6` blocks.

+To recap, the attacker needs to do all the following:
+1. DDoS all closest nodes until expected distance to the 20th node.
+2. Own or control at least 20 IP addresses that are hashed to IDs closer to the target than the expected distance to the 20th node.
+3. Make sure the 20 IPs from above belong to at least 12 different `/6` subnets.

 ## Horizontal Sybil Attacks